Thousands Of Migrants Head Back To Venezuela To Flee Colombia's COVID-19 Lockdown

 As of Monday, Colombian migration officials said 12,000 Venezuelan migrants had returned to their home country on 290 buses since the lockdown began.
 That number does not include thousands of walkers.
 Jairo Yáñez, mayor of the Colombian city of Cúcuta on the Venezuelan border, puts the exodus at 40,000 to 50,000, which includes Venezuelans crossing on clandestine foot paths used by smugglers.

-Deyson Padrón, who heads Gran Acuerdo Venezuela, a private charity in Bogotá that assists Venezuelan migrants, predicts these numbers will surge.
+Deyson Padrón — who heads Gran Acuerdo Venezuela, a private charity in Bogotá that assists Venezuelan migrants — predicts these numbers will surge.
 He points out that most migrants in Colombia are day laborers who, if they don't work, don't eat.

 The Colombian government has promised Venezuelan migrants emergency food and has ordered landlords not to evict them during the pandemic.
 But Padrón says the decree isn't being enforced and that they are being kicked out of apartments and rooming houses in droves.
-Not even begging in the streets is an option for desperate migrants due to Colombia's nationwide lockdown.
+Not even begging in the streets is an option for desperate migrants because of Colombia's nationwide lockdown.

 "The situation is very alarming," Padrón says.